Leatherface: Personality

-In The Texas Chainsaw Massacre 2, which was deliberately more comedic in tone, Leatherface would undergo a coming of age, shedding the feminine personalities that he had in the first film.
-Screenwriter L. M. Kit Carson's vision for Leatherface would add more depth and detail to the character's mindset, while also exploring his motivations and personality.
-Actor Johnson would describe the sequel as taking place in a parallel universe, noting that while both his and Hansen's version of the character were from similar worlds, each had significant differences between them to be separate from one another.
-This transformation of the character's mindset from someone who only saw others as either food or a threat, and thinking only in terms of his family, into developing a potential love interest in the film's female character [Stretch], was viewed by some commentators as a 'maturing' of the character.
-University of California Professor Carol J. Clover would describe Leatherface before this transition as being "permanently locked in childhood"; only after encountering Stretch, Clover points out, that he seemingly 'comes of age', developing a crush on her which causes him to lose his blood lust.
-Johnson would echo this sentiment, explaining that, by sparing Stretch, Leatherface transitions from being a killing machine to what he called "the typical American Graffiti life" where he was looking for love instead of out to kill.
+In The Texas Chainsaw Massacre 2, Leatherface has undergone a coming of age, shedding the feminine personalities that he had in the first film.
+Screenwriter L. M. Kit Carson's vision for Leatherface added more depth and detail to the character's mindset, while also exploring his motivations and personality.
+Actor Johnson described the sequel as taking place in a parallel universe, noting that while both his and Hansen's version of the character were from similar worlds, each had significant differences between them to be separate from one another.
+This transformation of the character's mindset from someone who only saw others as either food or a threat, and thinking only in terms of his family, into developing a potential love interest in the film's female character [Stretch], was viewed by some film historians as a 'maturing' of the character.
+University of California Professor Carol J. Clover described Leatherface before this transition as being "permanently locked in childhood"; only after encountering Stretch, Clover writes, that he seemingly 'comes of age', developing a crush on her which causes him to lose his blood lust.
+Johnson echoed this sentiment, explaining that, by sparing Stretch, Leatherface transitions from being a killing machine to what he called "the typical American Graffiti life" where he was looking for love instead of out to kill.
 Johnson further explained that, because of these newfound emotions, Leatherface felt torn between the 'safety' of his family and this "humane" emotion of love.